-Louis Vuitton have been bringing convenience and luxury to the journeys of the great and the good since 1854.
+Louis Vuitton have been bringing convenience and luxury to the journeys of the great since 1854.
 The most iconic example of this is undeniably the steamer trunks that criss crossed the globes on the cruise liners and Pullman railway cars of a more glamorous era of travel.
 Sadly, although LV still make trunks, the age of jet travel has rather less use for them, but the Parisian institution haven’t let this sever their connection with voyaging across oceans and continents.
 They’ve simply moved with the times.

 The Louis Vuitton Tambour Horizon watch is part of a growing trend of luxury watch companies trying their hand at the wearable technology game.
 It is perhaps more of a departure for the older watch brands, whereas LV have only been producing a watch for the last 15 years, and still use quartz in some of their ladies models.
 Their first foray into watches was in fact the original Tambour, and they’re celebrating its 15th anniversary by modeling their smart watch on this model.

 It runs on the Android Wear 2.0 software that both the Tag Connected, and the Montblanc Summit use.
 So from a technological stand point it’s like every automatic chronograph using a Valjoux 7750.
 Essentially it’s not a fascinating subject.
-What is fascinating though is what each band has chosen to do with that engine.
+What is fascinating though is what each brand has chosen to do with that engine.
 LV have chosen to dedicate the Tambour Horizon to improving the lot of the denizens of departure lounges the world over.
 Their focus has been on creating functions like an integrated city guide, with GPS tracking to let you know your proximity to the best restaurants, bars, and shops in the city you’re in.

 If you’re the sort of airline passenger that is forever missing flights or being chastised for keeping planeloads of people waiting then the Tambour Horizon could be a godsend.
 It can tell you the gate number of your flight without having to leave the first class lounge bar to find a screen, and it’ll let you know when your flight will start boarding with a series of helpful buzzes and lights.